uwcse440/web-cse440-sp17/_assignments/assignment1/index.md

 Due: {{ page.due_project_1a }}

-Friday's section will focus on brainstorming potential project directions.
+Friday’s section will focus on brainstorming potential project directions.
 You will get started on thinking, and help seed this brainstorming, with some individual ideas.

-Propose three starting points for brainstorming domains, problems, and goals that might be supported via self-tracking.
+Propose three starting points for brainstorming domains, problems, and goals that fall within the realm of designing for diversity.

-By domain, we mean an aspect of life.
-Domains that are already common in self-tracking include:
+By domain, we mean an aspect of a community.
+Domains include:

-- finances (e.g., tracking investments, spending)
-- wellness (e.g., tracking physical activity, sleep, weight)
-- health (e.g., tracking for post-surgical pain management, allergies or other personal triggers, major weight loss)
-- mood (e.g., tracking mood, identifying depressive symptoms)
+- Minorities
+- Homeless
+- People with disabilities
+- People from different cultures
+- People with chronic conditions
+- Elderly
+- Local business owners
+- Workers

 Be sure to focus on problems and goals, not potential design solutions.
 One way to help yourself identify a hierarchy of problems and goals is to ask "why?".
 For example:

-- Why is a person using Mint?
+- Why is a person not using Facebook?
-- Why is a person tracking their spending?
+- Why is a person unable to play shooter games?
-- Why do they want to know how much they spend on leisure activities?
+- Why do they want to keep up with the current technology?
-- Why do they have a goal of saving for a major purchase?

 Each idea should be a single sentence, identifying the domain and the problem or goal.
 At most one of your ideas may come from any of the domains above.